Phase I - A/B NM 556 (Tramway Blvd NE) Corridor Study

 PUBLIC INVOLVEMENT

-The NMDOT invites you to attend a public meeting to discuss the ongoing traffic operations and safety study for Tramway Boulevard (NM 556), from Central Avenue to Live Oak Road.
+The NMDOT recently hosted an in-person public meeting to discuss the ongoing Traffic Operations and Safety Study for Tramway Boulevard (NM 556)—from Central Avenue to Live Oak Road.

-Whether you drive, bike, walk, or live nearby—your input matters.
-This study is looking at how traffic moves, how intersections function, and what safety issues exist for all users of the road.
-We’re also exploring possible improvements to make Tramway Boulevard work better and more safely for everyone.
+This study is focused on how traffic flows, how intersections are working, and what safety issues exist for everyone who uses the road—whether you’re driving, biking, walking, or living nearby.
+We’re exploring ways to make Tramway Boulevard safer and more efficient for all.

 WE WELCOME YOUR COMMENTS!